react-native-elements/react-native-elements/website/versioned_docs/version-1.0.0-beta2/getting_started.md

 ---

 The aim of React Native Elements is to provide an all-in-one UI kit for creating apps in react native.
-There are many great ui components made by develops all around open source.
+There are many great ui components made by developers all around open source.
 React Native Elements takes the hassle of assembling these packages together by giving you a ready made kit with consistent api and look and feel.

 ## Installation